fiskaltrust/rollout-doc/information-sources/contacting-support.md

 ## Explanation

-Unfortunately, problems cannot always be avoided in the context of complex processes.
+Unfortunately, problems in the context of complex processes cannot always be avoided.
 Please use this documentation or other sources of information explained below for any tasks.
 This will help you avoid waiting times in case you need to contact support.
-The fiskaltrust.staff will be happy to handle your requests if you are a PosDealer.
+The fiskaltrust.Staff will be happy to handle your requests if you are a PosDealer.
+Since we do not know the respective constellations of POS-Systems on site and can therefore provide advice, we must always refer PosOperators to their PosDealer.

+Note the country specific mail address below to contact fiskaltrust.Staff.

+You will speed up the processing of your request if you include the following in your email:
+* description of the problem: what was done, what was expected, what was the result?
+* the accounts involved with actual names and/or AccountId's (see `[Company]`/ `Master data`)
+* the roles used
-You will shorten the processing of your request if you first describe the problem and mention the AccountId`s ( `[Company]`/ `Overview`), the used roles and the part of the information sources you used in vain to solve your request by yourself.
-To process your requests, please refer to the instructions for [Cases](cases.md)
+* the source of information or the routine you used in vain to solve your request yourself.

+To track your requests, please refer to the [Cases](cases.md) section.

-### Work steps
+## Work steps

 All our learning in discussions, requests or how-tos`s result in knowledge base articles, FAQ (see Country-specific information) or releases.